 In a move designed to give people stuck at home during Apple or mobile device.lockdown , digital locker service now lets its users share movies from their personal collections to anyone with an

 The new Screen Pass feature is available to Movies Anywhere users who sign up for the open beta here, but numbers will be limited.
 The new section lets you send friends and family a text from within the Movies Anywhere app for iOS and Android, inviting them to watch a single movie.
 You can send up to three invites in a month, and like movie rentals, the recipients have a limited window in which to watch the film.

-At the moment the users will be able to watch the movie on any device except Roku, but the company is working on a workaround.
-Not all movies are eligible to be shared either, and will appear in a section of the app called Screen Pass.
+The Screen Pass feature is in beta and at the moment users will be able to watch the movie on any compatible Movies Anywhere device.
+The company advised that Roku support is now available.
+Not all movies are eligible to be shared either: There are currently about 100 eligible titles, which appear in a section of the app called Screen Pass Beta.

-While the new Screen feature Pass is not quite the no-holds-barred, "sharing your Plex library with the family" solution we were hoping for, Screen Pass is still cheaper for your loved ones than renting three $6 titles a month.
+While the new Screen Pass feature is not quite the no-holds-barred, "sharing your Plex library with the family" service some people might be hoping for, it's still cheaper for your loved ones than renting three $6 titles a month.